 The Mackintosh House

-- There is an admission charge for The Mackintosh House.
+- There is an admission charge for the Mackintosh House (£10/£6 concession).

 - For conservation reasons, a maximum of 12 visitors are allowed in the Mackintosh House at any one time.

 - For security reasons we do not allow bags of any kind (including handbags) in the Mackintosh House.
 Bags can be stored in the lockers on the basement level.